-The Adelaide School of Nursing is a restricted application course overseen by the Adelaide Health Foundation (AHF), a voluntary charitable organisation.
+The Adelaide School of Nursing is a restricted CAO application course (TR093), overseen by the Adelaide Health Foundation (AHF), a voluntary charitable organisation.

-The Adelaide School of Nursing is open to all; there is no restriction on religious grounds.
+The Adelaide School of Nursing is open to all who wish to study general nursing (there is no restriction on religious grounds).
 The restricted nature of the course allows the AHF to fulfil its responsibilities under the Tallaght University Hospital Charter (ensuring that the hospital remains multi-denominational and pluralist).
+Of the 38 TR093 places available, 11 are reserved for non leaving cert entrants (QQI/mature).

-The AHF offers ongoing financial support in the form of bursaries and scholarships to nursing students in Tallaght University Hospital.
+The AHF offers ongoing financial support in the form of means tested bursaries and scholarships to nursing students in Tallaght University Hospital.

 Details of applicants who have expressed a preference for the Adelaide School of Nursing through the CAO are provided to the AHF by Trinity College Dublin.
-The AHF then issues an application form for completion and return.
+The AHF in turn issues an application form.
 The completed forms are evaluated by the AHF and nominations are made.
 Nominated students are eligible to be offered a place in the Adelaide School of Nursing once all other CAO criteria are met.